dudhit/greyPanelwork/README.md

 An SDDM-greeter theme
-hope fully it doesn't look like half the clones @ the store.kde.orf
+hope fully it doesn't look like half the clones @ the store.kde.org

 after 3 years i was getting a bit bored of debian-maui this is my first dive into qml while also trying not to rely on SddmComponents